 5. A first look allows for more time which equates to less stress overall

-As mentioned in the points above, by doing a first look on your wedding day, you get to spend more time together.
+As mentioned in the points above, by doing a first look on your wedding day.
+You get to spend more time together.
 It also creates additional time for yourselves to get portraits completed.
-By giving yourself more time together you can spread things out over the day a bit more, it allows for more wiggle room in case of delays, and therefore equates to less stress overall.
+By giving yourself more time together.
+You can spread things out over the day a bit more, it allows for more wiggle room in case of delays.
+Therefore equates to less stress overall.

 6. Hair, makeup, and attire will still be fresh

 Let’s face it, you are going to cry on your wedding day and most likely during the vows.
 If it is a hot summer day, you will also sweat.
 Or, it may be a super windy day.
 When it comes to your hair and makeup the elements of tears, sweat, and wind are not on your side.
 You may also sit while waiting for the ceremony to begin which can cause wrinkles in your attire.
-Or you decide to eat gooey pizza for lunch (this girl loves her carbs, so no judgement here) and you end up with an unsightly stain.
-By going straight from getting your hair and makeup done, to putting on your attire, to then taking first look photos, you are going to look the freshest possible in the images you may one day show your grandchildren.
+Or you decide to eat gooey pizza for lunch (this girl loves her carbs, so no judgement here).
+You end up with an unsightly stain.
+By going straight from getting your hair and makeup done, to putting on your attire.
+Then taking first look photos, you are going to look the freshest possible in the images.
+You may one day show your grandchildren.